SuperOfficeDocs/superoffice-docs/docs/apps/intro-to-superoffice-apis.md

 It can sometimes be daunting for people new to SuperOffice programming to know where to begin.
 With several platforms, for both Customer Relationship Management (CRM) and Customer Service (CS), it can be difficult to understand which application programming interface (API) is appropriate for which platform.
 This article explores the different platforms and explains what SuperOffice API are available for each one, as well as provide links to the corresponding API documentation.

-## Internal Automation API versus External Integration API
+## Internal automation API versus external integration API

 The primary focus of this article is to discuss the APIs that enable external integration with SuperOffice.
 This typically means applications that are compiled into executables and run in their own process.
 However, there are also important internal integration points in SuperOffice that are just as important and are covered briefly.